 Aside: It’s interesting to note that the well-known English expression “the more, the merrier,” as it was first recorded in 1520, contained a corollary that echoes the same sentiment as “entre menos burros...”
 The complete expression was this: "The more, the merrier; the fewer, the better fare" (meaning "with fewer there would be more to eat").

-It's with you, dear, with whom I can feel that life is worth living.
+It's with you, my honey, with whom I can feel...
+That life is worth living

 If you've ever been to Spain, you know that ¿Vale?
 (OK?) or Vale.
 (OK.) is slang that is thrown around a lot amongst Spaniards. ¿Vale?